Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 - Download Lightstreamer Server version 7.4.2 or later (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](https://lightstreamer.com/download/), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 - Make sure that Lightstreamer Server is not running.
-- Deploy a fresh installation of Lightstreamer Kafka Connector following the instructions provided [here](../../README.md#deploy).
+- Deploy a fresh installation of the Lightstreamer Kafka Connector following the instructions provided [here](../../README.md#deploy).
 - Replace the `adapters.xml` file with the one of this project and in the case update the settings as discussed in the previous section.
 - [Optional] Customize the logging settings in the log4j configuration file `log4j.properties`.
 - Launch Lightstreamer Server.